French National Centre for Scientific Research

-The French National Centre for Scientific Research (Centre national de la recherche scientifique, /fr/; CNRS) is the French state research organisation and is the largest fundamental science agency in Europe.
+The French National Centre for Scientific Research (Centre national de la recherche scientifique, /fr/; CNRS) is the French state research organisation and is the largest public research body in Europe and the second largest research organisation in the world.

-In 2016, it employed 31,637 staff, including 11,137 tenured researchers, 13,415 engineers and technical staff, and 7,085 contractual workers.
+In 2020, it employed over 32,000 staff, including more than 16,000 tenured researchers, 10,000 engineers and technical staff, and 8,000 contractual workers.
 It is headquartered in Paris and has administrative offices in Brussels, Beijing, Tokyo, Singapore, Washington, D.C., Bonn, Moscow, Tunis, Johannesburg, Santiago de Chile, Israel, and New Delhi.

 Organization

 The CNRS operates on the basis of research units, which are of two kinds: "proper units" (UPRs) are operated solely by the CNRS, and Joint Research Units (UMRs – Unité mixte de recherche) are run in association with other institutions, such as universities or INSERM.
 Members of Joint Research Units may be either CNRS researchers or university employees (maîtres de conférences or professeurs).
 Each research unit has a numeric code attached and is typically headed by a university professor or a CNRS research director.
 A research unit may be subdivided into research groups ("équipes").
 The CNRS also has support units, which may, for instance, supply administrative, computing, library, or engineering services.

-In 2016, the CNRS had 952 Joint Research Units, 32 proper research units, 135 service units, and 36 international units.
+In 2026, the CNRS had 1100 Joint Research Units in France, 80 international research units and 10 representation offices abroad.

 The CNRS is divided into 10 national institutes: